svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 Since the `ModifiedNode` entry for rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn's account is the only object in the `AffectedNodes` array, no other changes were made to the ledger as a result of this transaction.

-**Tip:** If the transaction sends or receives SGY, the sender's balance changes are combined with the transaction cost, resulting in a single change to the `Balance` field in the net amount.
-For example, if you sent 1 SGY (1,000,000 drops) and destroyed 10 drops for the transaction cost, the metadata shows your `Balance` decreasing by 1,000,010 drops of SGY.
+**Tip:** If the transaction sends or receives RCP, the sender's balance changes are combined with the transaction cost, resulting in a single change to the `Balance` field in the net amount.
+For example, if you sent 1 RCP (1,000,000 drops) and destroyed 10 drops for the transaction cost, the metadata shows your `Balance` decreasing by 1,000,010 drops of RCP.

 ### General-Purpose Bookkeeping

 Almost any transaction can result in the following types of changes:

-- **Sequence and Transaction Cost changes:** [As mentioned, every transaction (excluding pseudo-transactions) modifies the sender's `AccountRoot` object](#2-interpret-metadata) to increase the sender's sequence number and destroy the SGY used to pay the transaction cost.
+- **Sequence and Transaction Cost changes:** [As mentioned, every transaction (excluding pseudo-transactions) modifies the sender's `AccountRoot` object](#2-interpret-metadata) to increase the sender's sequence number and destroy the RCP used to pay the transaction cost.
 - **Account Threading:** Some transactions that create objects also modify the [AccountRoot object](accountroot.html) of an intended recipient or destination account to indicate that something relating to that account changed.
 This technique of "tagging" an account changes only that object's `PreviousTxnID` and `PreviousTxnLgrSeq` fields.
 This makes it more efficient to look up an account's transaction history by following the "thread" of transactions mentioned in these fields.
 - **Directory Updates:** Transactions that create or remove ledger objects often make changes to [DirectoryNode objects](directorynode.html) to track which objects exist.
 Also, when a transaction adds an object that counts towards an account's [owner reserve](reserves.html#owner-reserves), it increases the `OwnerCount` of the owner's [AccountRoot object][].
 Removing an object decreases the `OwnerCount`.
-This is how the SGY Ledger tracks how much owner reserve each account owes at any point in time.
+This is how the RCP Ledger tracks how much owner reserve each account owes at any point in time.

 Example of increasing an Account's `OwnerCount`: